axem-solutions/dem/README.md

 - Change the tool image for a given tool.
 - Set the host where the image should be placed.

-You can edit it the Dev Env with:
+You can edit it with:

     dem modify DEV_ENV_NAME

 Finally, if you are ready to use it, you can initialize it with: